onel/mobilpy/README.md

     "billing": billing_details, # dict, OPTIONAL
     "params": params, # dict, OPTIONAL,

-    # the webhook where the response from MobilPay will be sent
+    # the webhook where the response from mobilPay will be sent
     "confirm_url": "",
     # the url where the user will be redirected
     "return_url": ""